OPEN SEA LAB 3.0 HACKATHON

 3-DAY LIVE HACKATHON: 27 – 30 March 2023

-The detailed agenda as well as the deliverables to be submitted will be published soon.
-The deliverables will be specified in the PROOF OF CONCEPT of these Terms & Conditions.
+The detailed agenda as well as the deliverables to be submitted will be available upon registration.

 CELEBRATING WINNERS AT THE EUROPEAN MARITIME DAY: May 2023